 Things to do in Brisbane vary at night depending on your interests and tastes.

-Brisbane is home to some of the best breweries and bars, don’t be fooled by the constant bickering between Sydney and Melbourne to who holds the title to the best city in this category, Brisbane shines through and could easily take the prize!
+Brisbane is home to some of the best breweries and bars.
+Don’t be fooled by the constant bickering between Sydney and Melbourne as to who holds the title to the best city in this category.
+Brisbane shines through and could easily take the prize.

 Yes, I may be a tad bias!

 I’m not a beer drinker.
 However, my son is a connoisseur, here are his top recommendations to try out Australia’s best craft beers

 Archive Beer Boutique, West End – home to over a thousand beers from micro beers all around Australia.
 Very trendy bars throughout with some good pub food on offer.

 Newstead Brewing Company, Newstead – a microbrewery, pub and restaurant inside formally an old warehouse, art gallery and bus depot.